 The Central Appalachian Food Corridor aims to give economically distressed communities, many of which were coal dependent, more opportunities for meaningful work.
 This Corridor will create sustainable jobs in local food production and distribution in Southeastern Ohio, West Virginia, Eastern Kentucky, Southwest VA and Northeast TN by connecting farmers and value-added producers to wholesale and retail outlets searching for local products.
 With increasing wholesale demand for local food, the opportunity to tap into growing markets starts today!

-The map on the right shows the organizations in the Food Corridor and where they’re located.
+The map shows the organizations in the Food Corridor and where they’re located.

 Farming for Wholesale Markets

-Here you can see two infographics of what a farmer can expect when growing for wholesale markets.
-The infographic on the left shows what kind of crops you would grow based on your farming experience and the income potential.
+These infographics depict what a farmer can expect when growing for wholesale markets; the kind of crops you would grow based on your farming experience and the income potential.
 Using our secured markets and weekly demand, you’re poised to generate a steady stream of revenue.
-For example, in 2016 one farmer grew two acres of certified organic bell peppers for us last year and earned almost $80,000 in revenue for the year.
+For example, in 2016 one farmer grew two acres of certified organic bell peppers and earned almost $80,000 in revenue for the year.